omartr221/my-project/replit.md

 ## Overview
 This is a full-stack web application for task distribution and time tracking for automotive technicians across multiple car brands (Audi, Seat, Skoda, Volkswagen).
 The system provides real-time task management, time tracking, and worker status monitoring with Arabic language support.
 It aims to streamline operations, improve efficiency, and enhance communication within the automotive service industry.

+**Current Status**: ✅ Fully operational with SQLite database - January 2025
+- Successfully converted from PostgreSQL to SQLite for improved offline performance
+- All errors resolved and system running stably on port 5000
+- WebSocket connections optimized and working correctly
+- Reception user password updated to "11" as requested

 ## User Preferences
 Preferred communication style: Simple, everyday language.